-For many parents of kids on the spectrum, hand flapping is one of the first signs that something is different about their child.
+For many parents and caregivers of kids on the spectrum, hand flapping is one of the first signs something is different about their child.
 At first, this behavior may seem quirky but cute, and it's common for parents to refer to their child as a "little bird."
 However, as your child grows and develops, it can become apparent that the flapping behavior isn't going away.
 This is when many parents get concerned.

 - Quick flapping motions of the hands, usually bending from the wrist